Colorful letters that spell out HEMORRHAGE with a stethoscope above it on a wooden surface.

 • Pulsatile Flow: The bleeding spurts in rhythm with the heartbeat, making it more challenging to control.

-• Rapid Blood Loss: Because arteries are high-pressure vessels, arterial hemorrhage can lead to rapid and significant blood loss, which is life-threatening.
+• Rapid Blood Loss: Because arteries are high-pressure vessels, arterial hemorrhage can lead to rapid and excessive blood loss, which is life-threatening.

 Severe arterial bleeding can also result in permanent brain damage if not treated promptly, as the loss of oxygenated blood can cause brain cells to die.